 Did you ever think jumping on a box could be a tough workout? it gets even tougher when you add a burpee to it.
 Place a box that’s around knee-high or lower in front of you.
 From an upright position with knees slightly bent, leap on the box and jump back down into a push-up position.
 Do the push-up and stand back upright for one rep of the burpee box jump.

 Start in the upright position for this one, and then go down into the push-up position.
 Do the push-up and come back to the upright position.
 Take a step forward into a lunge and step backwards to the start position.
 Then jump upwards with hands stretched toward the sky to complete one rep.

 9. Overhead Press Burpee

 This effective move verges on torture!
-You’ll need a medicine ball or a pair of dumbbells with this exercise.
-In a standing position, hold either a 10-pound medicine ball or a pair of dumbbells in both hands.
-Go down into the pushup position, do a pushup, jump back upright and press the dumbbells or medicine ball over head for one rep.
+You’ll need a a pair of dumbbells for this exercise.
+In a standing position, hold a dumbbell in each hand.
+Go down into the push-up position, do a push-up, jump back upright and press the dumbbells or overhead for one rep.

 10. Deadlift Burpee

 Place a pair of heavy dumbbells on the floor in front of you.
 To start the exercise, grab the dumbbells and do a push-up using them as support.
 Stand upright and do a deadlift with both dumbbells to complete a rep.